Find the Best Life Insurance for Seniors in their 60’s, 70’s and 80’s.

 It is important to note that, due to the higher amount of risk that the insurance company takes on with a guaranteed acceptance life insurance policy, the premiums on these plans are typically higher than those of a traditional, or “medically underwritten,” life insurance policy.
 (Guaranteed acceptance life insurance policies generally don’t require that you undergo a medical examination as a part of the underwriting process).

-Also, the entire amount of the policy’s death benefit may not be paid out if the insured passes away within the first two years of owning this type of a policy.
+Also, the entire amount of the policy’s death benefit may not be paid out if the insured passes away within the first two years of owning this type of policy.
 Should this occur, the named beneficiary on the policy may instead receive back only the amount of the premium dollars that were paid in.
 If, however, the insured dies after owning the policy for more than two years, then the full amount of the death benefit would be paid out to the beneficiary.

-What is the Best Life Insurance for Seniors?
+Finding the Best Life Insurance for Seniors?

 That depends on what you need the coverage for.
 It also depends on your health.
 Today, you have many life insurance options available to you if you’re a senior – even if you aren’t in perfect health.
 When it comes to determining the best life insurance policy for you, that will depend on a variety of different factors.